Dieniss/mikrotik-ipsec-lab/README.md

 ### Rule order

 RouterOS evaluates top-down and stops at the first match, so a specific `accept` must precede its matching `drop`, and both must precede any broad `accept`.
-The first attempt had the inter-LAN rules sitting below `established,related` — they showed **0 bytes / 0 packets**, meaning they were never reached and the restriction was doing nothing.
+The first attempt had the inter-LAN rules sitting below `established,related`, and they showed **0 bytes / 0 packets**, meaning they were never reached and the restriction was doing nothing.
 A zero-byte counter on a rule you expect to be busy is the fastest way to spot this.

 Reordering by index fails once indices shift; matching on the comment is stable:
 ```